 Most investors use a combination of passive income sources to diversify their risk.

-It is highly risky to depend on the cash flow from a bond or a dividend paying stock only.
+It is highly risky to depend on the cash flow from a course, dividend paying stock, or blog only.

 So there you have it.